luidav/software-testing-portfolio/README.md

 ## Features Tested

-- User registration and login
+- User sign up and sign in
+- Redirection to other pages in the sign in page
 - Book search
 - Adding books to the "Want to Read" list
 - Rating and reviewing books